The Best Coat for Iceland in Winter (and Summer!)

 Ensuring that you have adequate layers that you can add and remove depending on the current conditions will help ensure that you enjoy your trip to Iceland as much as possible.

 Even though you aren’t going to need a heavy parka to withstand an Icelandic summer, you are going to need a solid waterproof and windproof layer to brave the disparate weather patterns of this Nordic nation.
-And easily the best rain jacket for Iceland is going to be the North Face Antora.
+A great rain jacket for Iceland is the North Face Antora (also available from REI here).

 This is the waterproof jacket that we personally for all of our travels and we couldn’t be more pleased with it.
 It is very lightweight, packs down small, and will resist rain and wind like nobody’s business.

-The men’s version of this jacket is available from Amazon here.
+The men’s version of this jacket is available from Amazon here or from REI here.

-While not exactly a jacket for Iceland, packing a fleece pullover such as the North Face Glacier is essential in Iceland no matter the season.
+While not exactly a jacket, packing a fleece pullover such as the North Face Glacier is essential in Iceland no matter the season.

 In the summer months, where the temperatures average about 13°C (55°F), sometimes all that is needed is one warm layer, and a fleece is a perfect addition!
 This pullover is lightweight, cosy, and packs down very small, which can save you a lot of valuable space in your backpack or suitcase!

-The North Face Glacier is also one of the best things to wear in Iceland under all of the jackets and winter coats for Iceland listed above and is an invaluable item to bring with you on your Icelandic adventure.
+This pullover is also one of the best things to wear in Iceland under all of the jackets and winter coats listed above and is an invaluable item to bring with you on your Icelandic adventure.

 Men’s versions of this jacket are available on Amazon here.